samuelemarro/samuelemarro.github.io/_posts/2022-08-22-networks-of-nns.md

 - Write the code to convert your program's internal representation of information into something standardized
 - Write the code to provide data

 APIs are the basic tools of machine-to-machine communication, and yet both exposing information and retrieving it involve considerable work.
-Ontologies suffer from the same problem, with the only difference being that you're exposing XML documents instead.
+Ontologies suffer from the same problem, with the only difference being that you're exposing XML/JSON documents instead.

 This type of work can be well achievable by motivated programmers, but can we say the same about regular folks?
 Would we be able to convince a rural doctor to provide medical statistics (e.g. to track the spread of diseases) _and_ implement a standardized API _and_ input the data in a standardized format?